Lucas-C/dotfiles_and_notes/misc/Software_Engineering/TeamBestPractices.md

     * cf. [FrontendJobInterviewQuestions]
     * cf. [What happens when you type google.com into your browser and press enter?]
     * cf. [JoeStumpTechnicalInterviewQuestions]
-- cf. [Interviewing is broken] : "Bring them in for a few days, see if they can set up the dev environment, assign them some bugs nobody else wants to fix, have them meet everyone. - Pay them. - Decide if you want to keep paying them."
+- cf. [Interviewing is broken] & [We Hire the Best, Just Like Everyone Else] : "Bring them in for a few days, see if they can set up the dev environment, assign them some bugs nobody else wants to fix, have them meet everyone. - Pay them. - Decide if you want to keep paying them."